Back to top

 Well-designed programs and high-quality teaching at the Music Institute of Chicago help every student acquire the creative, social, cultural, and brain-building benefits of playing an instrument.

-Start private lessons anytime; rolling registration is always available.
+Start private music lessons anytime; rolling registration is always available.
 The MIC academic year includes two 17-week semesters, fall and spring, and a flexible summer session.
 Private instruction is available for all ages and levels of interest and ability.

 Why Choose the Music institute of chicago?